rpm-software-management/dnf/doc/api.rst

 1. :doc:`plugins <api_plugins>` to DNF which extend functionality of the system's DNF installation.
 2. extension applications that embed DNF (by importing its Python modules) to perform specific package management tasks.

+Please refer to the :doc:`use_cases` where you can find examples of API usage.

 ..
 NOTE::